varmaprr/Confluent-Kafka-Certification/README.md

 ## Zookeeper ##

+**What is the role of zookeeper in kafka**

+    zookeeper maintains the list of brokers, brokers info is stored in zookeeper under /brokers/ids

+***Emphemeral node**

+    Every time a broker process starts, it registers itself with its ID in Zookeeper by creating an ephemeral node.
+    When a broker loses connectivity to Zookeeper, the ephemeral node that the broker created when starting will be automatically removed from Zookeeper.
+    Even though the node representing the broker is gone when the broker is stopped, the broker ID still exists in other data structures.
+For example, the list of replicas of each topic contains the broker IDs for the replica.
+    This way, if you completely lose a broker and start a brand new broker with the ID of the old one, it will immediately join the cluster in place of the missing broker with the same partitions and topics assigned to it.

 **What is ensemble?**

     A Zookeeper cluster is called an ensemble.
     Due to the algorithm used, it is recommended that ensembles contain an odd number of servers (e.g., 3, 5, etc.) as a majority of ensemble members (a quorum) must be working in order for Zookeeper to respond to requests.
     This means that in a three-node ensemble, you can run with one node missing.
     With a five-node ensemble, you can run with two nodes missing.

 **Ensemble configuration?**